bitnine-oss/agensgraph/doc/source/ddl.rst

   The name of the vertex label to be created.

  INHERITS ( parent_label [, ...] )
   The optional INHERITS clause specifies a list of vertex lables.
-If it is empty then the new vertex label inherits default vertex label.
+If it is empty then the new vertex label inherits the default vertex label.

-  Use of INHERITS create a persistent relationship between the new child label and its parent label(s).
+  Use of INHERITS creates a persistent relationship between the new child label and its parent label(s).
 The data of the child label is included in scans of the parent(s) by default.

 =============